Street name controversy: Austria

-In post-war Austria, Franz Langoth was long viewed as a 'good' Nazi who bore no responsibility for the excesses of the regime.
+In post-war Austria, Franz Langoth was long viewed as a "good" Nazi who bore no responsibility for the excesses of the regime.
 Therefore, in 1973, a street in his hometown Linz, where he served as mayor in 1944–1945, was renamed Langothstraße.
-Despite these beliefs, Langoth always maintained his national-socialist beliefs, and publicly defended them.
+But Langoth always maintained his national-socialist beliefs and publicly defended them.
 For this reason, the street name was eventually restored to its original name of Kaisergasse in 1986.